 biologically rich forest of tropical Asia.

-Asian elephant is believed to be comprised of three subspecies Elephas maximus maximus (occurring in Sri Lanka island), Elephas maximus indicus (mainly occurring inmainland Asia) and
+maximus (occurring in Sri Lanka island), Elephas maximus indicus (mainly occurring inmainland Asia) and

 Elephas maximus sumatranus (in island of Sumatra).
-Currently itsdistribution covers an estimated area of nearly 500 000 km2, probably sharing a total population of around 50 000 individuals.
-However these estimations are mostly guesses,
+Currently itsdistribution covers an estimated area of nearly 500 000 km2, probably sharing a total

 proper estimates are available from few parts of India and Sri Lanka only.
 The taming of